dominican republic healthcare system

 Dominican Republic Healthcare System & Medical Insurance Options for Expats

-Also, most hospitals require payment in cash before providing medical service.
+Also, most hospitals require payment in cash before providing medical services.
 Therefore, Dominican residents, global citizens, and travelers go for international health insurance, which is a comprehensive and cost-effective option.

 More details about global citizens’ health information in the Dominican Republic are available at the WHO Dominican Republic page.